src47/DeepLPnet/README.md

 Tutorial notebooks for prediction on SSRL data:

 * *predictions.ipynb*: is an example jupyter notebook to show how to deploy the ML models on data collected from Beamline 2-1 at SSRL.
-* *topasScriptGeneration.ipynb*: is an example jupyter notebook to show how to create a corresponding topas file for LP search based on the ML predictions for SSRL data.
+* *topasScriptGeneration.ipynb*: is an example jupyter notebook to show how to create a corresponding topas file for Lp-Search (https://journals.iucr.org/j/issues/2017/05/00/to5164/) based on the ML predictions for SSRL data.

 **data:**